-Investment Office Staff (continued) Drogram Responsible Poport Content Erogueney Program Party Report Content Staff shall report CalPERS investment risks and associated Frequency No less than Risk Management returns.
-Staff shall provide input and consulting on the design of risk annually No less than reports used to measure and monitor risk.
-Reports should reflect the key risks identified as part of the overall risk framework. annually Risk Management Volatility - Staff will report on both forecasted total risk and tracking error, measured as one standard deviation for the next year.
+Investment Office Staff (continued) Program Responsible Party Report Content Frequency Program Risk Management Report Content Staff shall report CaIPERS investment risks and associated returns.
+Staff shall provide input and consulting on the design of risk reports used to measure and monitor risk.
+Reports should reflect the key risks identified as part of the overall risk framework.
+Volatility - Staff will report on both forecasted total risk and tracking error, measured as one standard deviation for the next year.
 These measures will be reported for each asset class and the total Fund.
 In addition, staff will document the accuracy of risk forecasts for the Total Fund.
 Staff will accomplish this by presenting the history of monthly forecast and realized risk for both total risk and tracking error.
-No less than annually Leverage - Staff will provide a report of recourse debt, non- recourse debt and notional leverage by asset class and the total Fund.
+Leverage - Staff will provide a report of recourse debt, non-recourse debt and notional leverage by asset class and the total Fund.
 The report will also include capital commitments for the illiquid asset classes.
-No less than annually Rick Currency Risk - Staff will provide a report summarizing both actual portfolio and benchmark currency exposures of the Total Fund.
-No less than annually Counterparty Risk - Staff will report on counterparty exposure, summarizing net amounts owed to or due from CalPERS investment counterparties.
+Currency Risk - Staff will provide a report on counterparty exposure, summarizing net amounts owed to or due from CaIPERS investment counterparties.
 The report will include credit default swap spreads and credit ratings for use in determining when exposure to individual counterparties is to be limited.
-No less than annually Risk Management Concentration Risk - Staff will aggregate exposures across asset classes to create measures of concentration including industries, countries, and security issuer.
+No less than annually No less than annually No less than annually No less than annually No less than annually No less than annually Concentration Risk - Staff will aggregate exposures across asset classes to create measures of concentration including industries, countries, and security issuer.
 This information will be presented for both the total fund portfolio and policy benchmark.
-No less than annually (continued) Management Stress Testing -Staff will be responsible for the specification of stress test and provide a periodic report which estimates the potential loss of market value to the total Fund portfolio if certain economic events or historical scenarios were to occur.
-No less than annually Liquidity Risk - During times of market stress, staff will report on the risk that assets cannot trade at or near the previous market price because of inadequate trading volume for particular instruments.
+Stress Testing -Staff will be responsible for the specification No less than annually No less than of stress test and provide a periodic report which estimates the potential loss of market value to the total Fund portfolio if certain economic events or historical scenarios were to occur. annually Liquidity Risk - During times of market stress, staff will report on the risk that assets cannot trade at or near the previous market price because of inadequate trading volume for particular instruments.
 Liquidity risk may also be evaluated based on capital commitments and debt restructuring requirements.
 No less than annually Scenario Analysis - Staff will review the impact on total risk and tracking error of proposed new strategies or shifts in existing investments.
 The risk analysis will be performed at the asset class and Total Fund levels.
 No less than annually

-Investment Office Staff (continued) Program Responsible Party Report Content Frequency Leverage Asset Allocation / Risk Mgmt Unit Staff shall report recent estimates by asset class on recourse debt, non-recourse debt, and notional leverage.
+Investment Office Staff (continued) Responsible Program Party Report Content Frequency Asset Leverage Allocation / Risk Mgmt Unit Staff shall report recent estimates by asset class on recourse debt, non-recourse debt, and notional leverage.
 Leverage for the Currency, Credit Enhancement, and Securities Lending Programs shall be reported separately from asset class leverage.
-No less than annually 3 Staff shall report the amount of debt previously classified as recourse that CalPERS paid in the prior year.
+No less than annually Staff shall report the amount of debt previously classified as recourse that CalPERS paid in the prior year.
 No less than annually Divestment Global Governance Staff shall review and report the results of the divestment process (divestment decisions) along with providing appropriate recommendations to the Committee.
-No less than annually Opportunistic All Programs Staff shall report on program investments, returns, risks, and activity.
-No less than annually Plan Level & Asset Class Transition Portfolios Investment Servicing Division Staff shall report on the usage of the Transition Portfolios.
-No less than annually Targeted Investments Program Targeted Investments Program Document CalPERS total fund investment presence in California via a comprehensive examination of CalPERS California-based investments across asset classes and the resulting ancillary benefits from these investments.
-The report will assess local jobs created or supported, investments in communities of interest such as low-to moderate-income communities, areas with high unemployment, and rural communities, and the broader economic impacts resulting from CalPERS investments statewide.
-Annually Terminated Agency Pool Asset Allocation Staff shall report the current market value of assets and an analysis of the adequacy of the current Program allocation to meet the forecasted Program liabilities.
-Staff shall provide a comprehensive asset allocation analysis at least once every 4 years or sooner if there is a significant change of funded status.
-No less than annually At least once every 4 years
+No less than annually Opportunistic All Programs Staff shall report on program investments returns risks and N Plan Level & Asset Class Transition Portfolios Investment Servicing Division Staff shall report on the usage of the Transition Portfolios.
+No less th annually Targeted Investments Program nvestments Investments Investments in communities of interest such as low- to Annually Terminated Agency Pool InatedStaff shall report the current market value of assets and an analysis of the adequacy of the current Program allocation to meet the forecasted Program liabilities.No less annual